darwinai/covidnet_ui/README.md

 Now register the plugins on ChRIS:
 1. Navigate to http://localhost:8000/chris-admin
-2. login with default account with
+2. Log in with default account with:
 * Username: chris
 * password: chris1234
 3. Navigate to plugins page: http://localhost:8000/chris-admin/plugins/plugin/
-4. Click `ADD PLUGIN` on top right
+4. Click `ADD PLUGIN` on the top right.
-5. choose host as compute resource
+5. Choose host as compute resource.
-6. enter plugin name pl-covidnet
+6. Enter plugin name pl-covidnet.
-7. then save
+7. Save.

 Repeat this process for all other plugins with their respective names.